Utah Deaf History and Culture

 • 2007 Winter Deaflympics, Utah, board member (Newman, 2006)

-Former NAD President Bobbie Beth Scoggins said, "NAD President Emeritus Robert G. "Sandie" Sanderson was a true giant who humbly walked with anyone who shared his passion for hard work, volunteerism, and dedication to making our lives better.
+"NAD President Emeritus Robert G. "Sandie" Sanderson was a true giant who humbly walked with anyone who shared his passion for hard work, volunteerism, and dedication to making our lives better.
 People who look at his career and civic work would be amazed at how much he really did.
-We thank the state of Utah for letting us share in his legacy of tireless advocacy on behalf of the American deaf and hard of hearing community" (In Memoriam: NAD President Emeritus Robert G. Sanderson, 2012).
+We thank the state of Utah for letting us share in his legacy of tireless advocacy on behalf of the American deaf and hard of hearing community."

 Picture